RShadowhand/ShadowNAND/README.md

 * Download **ShadowNAND** itself from [here](https://github.com/RShadowhand/ShadowNAND/releases/latest)
 * Download other required files from [here](https://mega.co.nz/#!RwUDVL5T!65gKJHAAVFk3R0jCA7zRFC5q5QTsL5CLoRUoqhET-WI)
 * Put ShadowNAND files, other required files, and your `otp.bin` to `SD:\homebrew\a9lh\`
-* Boot from `arm9loaderhax.bin` or other entry points.
+* Boot from `ShadowNAND_Installer.bin` or other entry points.
 * Press `SELECT`
 * Done.

-##Things to Keep in Mind:
-* It's a glorified A9LH implementation so far.
-* It's great for A9LH Stage2 devs that do not have hardmod:
- *  Pressing `DPAD_DOWN` on launch boots `safe_mode.bin` instead.
-* Has an error screen wherewhich tells you what went wrong instead of just shutting down.
- * And that makes screeninit mandatory.
+##What can it do:
+* Boot `homebrew/boot.bin`, this can be any payload.
+* Boot `homebrew/boot.bin` with screeninit by pressing `DPAD_LEFT` on launch.
+* Boot `homebrew/safe_mode.bin` by pressing `DPAD_DOWN` on launch, this can be any payload.
+* Boot to SysNAND if no payload or SD found. (thanks to @AuroraWright)

+##SysNAND booting:
+* Patches firmwrites, so you can update your sysNAND.
+* Patches sigchecks so it can show/launch unsigned programs.
+* No reboot patches yet, so no AGB/TWL/SAFE_MODE booting.

+##Planned features:

+* Splash screen.
+* Reboot patches.
+* AGB/TWL FIRM patches.
+* Built-in bootloader with GUI.
+* EmuNAND support.
+* External injector/loader support.
+* Region/Language emulation.
+* Region-free patches.
+* `firmware.bin` support.

 ## Credits